MPI and UPC Users Guide

 This section is intended to complement the PMIx FAQ with some notes on how to prepare Slurm and PMIx to work together.
 PMIx can be obtained from the official PMIx GitHub repository, either by cloning the repository or by downloading a packaged release.

 Slurm support for PMIx was first included in Slurm 16.05 based on the PMIx v1.2 release.
-It has since been updated to support the PMIx v2.x series, as per the following table:
+It has since been updated to support the PMIx v2.x and v3.x series, as per the following table:

 - Slurm 16.05+ supports only the PMIx v1.x series, starting with v1.2.0.
-These Slurm versions specifically do not support PMIx v2.x and above.
+This Slurm version specifically does not support PMIx v2.x and above.

 Altough it is recommended to build PMIx from the packaged releases, here is an example on how to build PMIx v2.1 by cloning the git repository: